-On 12 November 2014, Carey emailed Mr W to make him aware of the FCA's October 2014 statement in respect of Emmit and provided him with a copy of his latest valuation, which I understand reflected that his investment in this had been temporarily suspended and was valued at 'nil'.
-On 23 October 2015, Carey also emailed Mr W to let him know that the trading of his Eligere shares had also been suspended and would be valued at 'nil' until further notice.
+I understand that, in 12 November 2014, Carey made customers aware of the FCA's October 2014 statement in respect of Emmit along with providing their latest valuation, which I understand reflected that investments in this had been temporarily suspended and were valued at 'nil'.
+And that, on or around 23 October 2015, Carey also emailed customers to let them know that the trading of Eligere shares had also been suspended and would be valued at 'nil' until further notice.